squid-cloud-samples/queue/README.md

 npm install
 ```

-9. Create the `local.env` generate the frontend uses to access the `SquidContextProvider`:
+9. Create a `local.env` file that contains information about your Squid app using the following command.
+The frontend then accesses these environment variables in the `SquidContextProvider` in `main.tsx`.

 ```bash
 npm run setup-env